Radically-Open DBT (RO-DBT)

 Radically Open Dialectical Behavior Therapy (RO-DBT) is a major adaptation of DBT.
 RO-DBT treatment is a very different experience for both clients & therapists.
 Like DBT, the foundation of treatment in Radically-Open DBT (RO-DBT) is behavioral principles, a dialectical philosophy, and a focus on learning new skills in all contexts.

-This recent adaptation of DBT was developed in the UK by Dr. Thomas Lynch and has been shown by research to effectively treat emotional over-control.
+This adaptation of DBT was developed in the UK by Dr. Thomas Lynch and has been shown by research to effectively treat emotional over-control.
 Self-control is thought desirable & under-controlled behavior is often censored.
 However, too much self-control is associated with social isolation, poor interpersonal relations & contributes to difficult-to-treat conditions including anorexia nervosa, chronic depression and several personal disorders other than Borderline Personality Disorder.

 Q: How does RO-DBT differ from DBT?